Ahkter v Khan: Reactions

 The case had generated much media attention and was criticized for failing to protect Muslim women who have no rights when it comes to divorce.
 Southall Black Sisters warned that the judgment would "outsource" justice on family matters to unaccountable and fundamentalist-inspired community-based systems of religious arbitration; it considered the matter not about recognising religious marriages; it is about the state guaranteeing equality to all before the law.
-The Guardian had supported Williams J's original judgment, considering that it allowed women in marriages to gain rights without "violating anyone's religious conscience".
+The Guardian had supported Williams J's original judgment, considering that it allowed married women to gain rights without "violating anyone's religious conscience".

 Tristan Cummings at Merton College, Oxford similarly criticized the Court of Appeal's judgment for over-relying on technical correctness rather than the "long-standing and ongoing hardships faced by religious minorities in a family law system historically constructed around Anglican family norms".
 Siddique Patel, on the other hand, considered the Court of Appeal to be more in line with the law and public policy grounds; however, he has called for reform in the law of unregistered faith marriages.

 The Law Commission has published a Consultation Paper on proposals for reform to "modernise and improve" wedding law.